Neelka96/pandas-challenge/README.md

 ### Limitations
 - [ ] Results are qualitative not quantitative
-- [x] ~~Qualitative information is not the most accessable in such a large notebook~~
-    - Exportation of images created in new directory
 - [ ] Exported images lack complete titling for easy comprehension in any space
 - [ ] Timeframe for DataFrame is a static moment instead of a dynamic range

 ## Files and Directory Structure